 5 cloves garlic, peeled and coarsely chopped

 1 cup apple cider vinegar

 2 tablespoons kosher salt

 3 pounds ground pork (I grind my own from whole pork shoulder)

-Toast the stemmed and seeded chiles in a hot skillet until pliable (about 1 minute on each side).
-Transfer them to a large non-reactive bowl (stainless steel, glass, or plastic), layer the chopped onion and garlic on top.
+In a large skillet, toast the stemmed and seeded chiles over medium heat until pliable (a few minutes – do not let them start to smoke!).
+Transfer the chiles to a large non-reactive bowl (stainless steel, glass, or plastic) and layer the chopped onion and garlic on top.
 Heat the vinegar (either in the microwave or on a stove top) until very warm to the touch.
 Pour over the chiles, onions, and garlic and lay a plate on top to weigh them down.
 Cover the bowl tightly with plastic wrap and let sit at room temperature for an hour.

 Transfer all of the chiles, onions, garlic, and vinegar to a blender.
 Add the cumin, Mexican oregano, salt, pepper, and cinnamon, then process until you have a smooth, thick paste.
 If absolutely necessary, add a splash of water to help things move along.
 Let cool completely.